Astronaut

 Requirements

-NASA is not looking for just anyone.
-Astronaut candidates must have a degree in engineering, biological science, physical science, computer science, or mathematics.
-A master’s degree is preferred.
-Candidates must also have at least three years of related professional experience or 1,000 hours of pilot-in-command time in jet aircraft.
+NASA isn’t exactly handing out astronaut badges at career fairs.
+You’ll need a degree in engineering, biological science, physical science, computer science, or mathematics.
+A master’s degree helps your application stand out from the pile.
+On top of the academic credentials, candidates need at least three years of related professional experience or 1,000 hours of pilot-in-command time in jet aircraft.
+That’s a lot of hours in the cockpit.

 Training